In the guide

 Misrepresentation

 Misrepresentation may be actionable where there is a materially false statement of fact made by one party (or their agent) that is intended to, and does, induce the other party to enter the contract.
 A statement may be made in writing, orally or even by conduct (making the goods tell a lie about themselves).
 A mere statement of opinion, provided it is genuinely held, is not a statement of fact.
-However, a statement of opinion by someone in a position to know the facts will be regarded as a statement of fact.
+However, a statement of opinion by someone who is in a position to know the facts will be regarded as a statement of fact.

 Back to top